External Ids for LPIN2 Gene

 Mouse studies suggest that this gene functions during normal adipose tissue development and may play a role in human triglyceride metabolism.
 This gene represents a candidate gene for human lipodystrophy, characterized by loss of body fat, fatty liver, hypertriglyceridemia, and insulin resistance. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LPIN2 Gene

 LPIN2 (Lipin 2) is a Protein Coding gene.
-Diseases associated with LPIN2 include majeed syndrome and chronic recurrent multifocal osteomyelitis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include transcription coactivator activity and phosphatidate phosphatase activity.
+Diseases associated with LPIN2 include Majeed Syndrome and Chronic Recurrent Multifocal Osteomyelitis.
+Among its related pathways are Mitotic Prophase and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and phosphatidate phosphatase activity.
 An important paralog of this gene is LPIN1.